130 2 5 273 1

 Here is an interesting tidbit –

-- Illuminations: Reflections of Earth is controlled from a small office on the top of the pyramid.
+- Illuminations: Reflections of Earth was controlled from a small office on the top of the pyramid.

 - EPCOT Mexico opened in 1982 when park opened.
 The original ride in was called El Rio de Tiempo (the river of time) and lasted until 2007 when it was replaced with the current Gran Fiesta Tour ride (which is very much like the original).